-State and federal laws establish standards to assure safe and effective pharmacy services and to guarantee member's right to know what drugs are covered under the contract and what coverage limitations are in the contract.
-Members how would like more information about the drug coverage polices or have a question or concern about their pharmacy benefit may contact Member Services at 1-877-644-4613.
+State and federal laws establish standards to assure safe and effective pharmacy services and to guarantee Member's right to know what drugs are covered under the Contract and what coverage limitations are in the Contract.
+Members who would like more information about the drug coverage polices or have a question or concern about their pharmacy benefit may contact Member Services at 1- 877-644-4613.

-Members who would like to know more about their rights under the law, or think any services received while enrolled may not conform to the terms of the contract may contact the Washington State Office of Insurance Commission at (800) 562-6900.
+Members who would like to know more about their rights under the law, or think any services received while enrolled may not conform to the terms of the Contract may contact the Washington State Office of the Insurance Commissioner at (800) 562-6900.
 Members who have a concern about the pharmacists or pharmacies serving them may call the Washington State Department of Health at (800) 525-0127.